Keyboard shortcuts

 WAL Subsystem

 NoKV’s write-ahead log mirrors RocksDB’s durability model and is implemented as a compact Go module similar to Badger’s journal.
-WAL appends happen alongside memtable writes (via lsm.Set), while values that are routed to the value log are written before the WAL so that replay always sees durable value pointers.
+WAL appends happen alongside memtable writes (via lsm.SetBatch in the DB write pipeline), while values that are routed to the value log are written before the WAL so that replay always sees durable value pointers.

 1. File Layout & Naming